In the long room hard by a street of marble cutters

 repeating the maxim to himself like a prayer,

-“I am not angry with my accusers; they’ve done me no harm,”
+“I’m not angry with my accusers.
+They’ve done me no harm,”

-“Nor have they ever done me any good.”
+yet his heart replied, “Nor have they done me any good.”

 Today he meets the likes of a new prisoner,